Truman Capote: "La Côte Basque 1965"

-The chapter from Answered Prayers, "La Côte Basque" begins with Jonesy, the main character, said to be based on a mixture of Truman Capote himself and the serial killer victim Herbert Clutter (on whom In Cold Blood was based), meets up with a Lady Ina Coolbirth on a New York City street.
-This woman, who is described as "an American married to a British chemicals tycoon and a lot of woman in every way", is widely rumoured to be based on New York socialite Slim Keith.
-Lady Ina Coolbirth invites Jonesy to lunch at La Côte Basque.
+"La Côte Basque" begins as Jonesy, the main character, said to be based on a mixture of Capote himself and Herbert Clutter, the serial killer victim at the center of In Cold Blood, has a rendezvous with Lady Ina Coolbirth on a New York City street.
+Described as "an American married to a British chemicals tycoon and a lot of woman in every way", she is widely rumoured to be based on New York socialite Slim Keith.
+Coolbirth invites Jonesy to lunch at La Côte Basque.
 A gossipy tale of New York's elite ensues.

 The characters of Gloria Vanderbilt and Carol Matthau are encountered first, the two women gossiping about Princess Margaret, Prince Charles and the rest of the British royal family.
-An awkward moment then occurs when Gloria Vanderbilt has a run-in with her first husband and fails to recognize him.
-It is only at Mrs. Matthau's reminder that Gloria realizes who he is.
+An awkward moment occurs when Vanderbilt has a run-in with her first husband and fails to recognize him.
+It is only at Mrs. Matthau's prompting that Vanderbilt realizes who he is.
 Both women brush the incident aside and chalk it up to ancient history.

-The characters of Lee Radziwill and Jacqueline Kennedy Onassis are then encountered when they walk into the restaurant together.
+The characters of Lee Radziwill and Jacqueline Kennedy Onassis are then encountered when they enter the restaurant together.
 Sisters, they draw the attention of the room although they speak only to each other.
-Lady Coolbirth takes the liberty of describing Lee as "marvelously made, like a Tanagra figurine" and Jacqueline as "photogenic" yet "unrefined, exaggerated".
+Coolbirth describes Lee as "marvelously made, like a Tanagra figurine" and Jacqueline as "photogenic" yet "unrefined, exaggerated".

 The character of Ann Hopkins is then introduced when she surreptitiously walks into the restaurant and sits down with a pastor.
-Ann Hopkins is likened to Ann Woodward.
-Ina Coolbirth relates the story of how Mrs. Hopkins ended up murdering her husband.
+Hopkins is likened to Ann Woodward.
+Coolbirth relates the story of how Hopkins murdered her husband.
 When he threatened to divorce her, she began cultivating a rumour that a burglar was harassing their neighbourhood.
 The official police report says that while she and her husband were sleeping in separate bedrooms, Mrs. Hopkins heard someone enter her bedroom.
 In her panic, she grabbed her gun and shot the intruder; unbeknownst to her the intruder was in fact her husband, David Hopkins (or William Woodward, Jr.).
-Ina Coolbirth suggests however, that Mr. Hopkins was in fact shot in the shower; such is the wealth and power of the Hopkins' family that any charges or whispers of murder simply floated away at the inquest.
-It is rumoured that Ann Woodward was warned prematurely of the publication and content of Capote's "La Côte Basque", and proceeded to kill herself with cyanide as a result.
+Ina Coolbirth suggests however, that Mr. Hopkins was in fact shot in the shower; such is the wealth and power of the Hopkins family that any charges or whispers of murder simply floated away at the inquest.
+It is rumoured that Ann Woodward was warned prematurely of the publication and content of Capote's "La Côte Basque" and proceeded to kill herself with cyanide as a result.